bunkerbuster1/Thunderbird/README.md

 Additional information such as [customizing your frontend](https://github.com/titaniumnetwork-dev/Ultraviolet-App/wiki/Customizing-your-frontend) can be found on the [wiki](https://github.com/titaniumnetwork-dev/Ultraviolet-App/wiki).

-Support and updates can be found in our [Discord Server](discord.gg/unblock).
+Updates about Thunderbird and it status can be found in my [Discord Server](https://discord.gg/MkadnWkFvv).

 > [!IMPORTANT]
 > Until deployed on a domain with a valid SSL certificate, Firefox will not be able to load the site.
 Use chromium for testing on localhost